Photo by Tanwa Kankang/Shutterstock

 7 Incredible Things to Do in Jeonju, South Korea

-Just two hours by train from Seoul, the capital of South Korea, Jeonju is an easy side trip that's often disregarded by tourists visiting the country.
-As the birthplace of some of the nation's favorite dishes, Jeonju is an incredible journey into South Korea's food heritage.
+A short two hours by train from Seoul, the capital of South Korea, Jeonju is an easy side trip that's often disregarded by tourists visiting the country.
+As the birthplace of some of the nation's favorite dishes, Jeonju is an incredible journey into South Korea's food heritage and has even been named a Unesco City of Gastronomy.
 Apart from its strong gastronomical importance in South Korea, Jeonju has one of the best preserved traditional hanok villages in South Korea.
 A window into the traditional side of South Korea, here are some incredible things to do in Jeonju.

 table of contents